-Nicki Minaj Shares Photo With Nas After Split From Meek Mill, Are They Dating?
+Nicki Minaj Shares Photo With Nas After Split From Meek Mill — Are They Dating?

 Nicki’s eyes were closed in the snap and she held her purse on her lap.
 Nas wore a backward army-patterned baseball hat, a white hoodie, and a large diamond pendant chain.

-Nicki captioned the Instagram post “Only KINGS recognize QUEENS” and congratulated the rapper.
+Nicki captioned the Instagram post, “Only KINGS recognize QUEENS,” and congratulated the rapper.
 The two were celebrating the opening of the rapper’s West Coast expansion of his Sweet Chick line of restaurants.

 Nas and Nicki makes sense: can’t get Shethered again if your boo wrote Ether. pic.twitter.com/rQ5HlrpQQU